 I’ve spent my entire career in emerging markets–and primarily Asia–which included over 12 years living and working in the region since 1991.
 This followed post-graduate studies at Beijing and Nanjing Universities which I began in July, 1989, exactly one month after the Tianamen Square protests in China.
 To borrow words fromUS Secretary State Dean Acheson, I was “present at the creation” of capital markets in China and the frenetic run-up in investment, privatization, FDI and multinational M&A activity leading to the Asian Financial Crisis in 1997.
 Through this time, and since, I have worked across various

 After witnessing various growth cycles across emerging economies my geographic and industry focus has narrowed to include education and human capital industries in Asia, Africa and Latin America.
-Today, I run a research firm that works with clients across private and public sectors in these areas and recently founded a company called PeplWorks that applies predictive analytics to labor markets and workforce development.
+Today, I run a research firm that works with clients across private and public sectors in these areas and recently founded PeplWorks, a company that applies predictive analytics to labor markets and workforce development.

-I have included a brief background on my work in emerging economies, both as an analyst and practitioner with some “skin in the game” over the past few decades.
-I’ve lived and worked in Asia for well over a decade and conducted analytical, M&A advisory and investment work across the Asian region as well as Central Asia and Africa, mainly in the areas of education and knowledge industries.
+I have included a brief background below on my work in emerging economies, both as an analyst and practitioner.
+I’ve lived and worked around Asia for well over two decades and conducted analytical, M&A advisory and investment work across the Asian region as well as Central Asia and Africa, mainly in the areas of education and knowledge industries.

 Here is a more formal background brief:

 Todd Maurer is a leading emerging market specialist and Chief Strategist at 3/1 Global Research, a firm that provides a more data-intensive approach to emerging market business development, with a particular focus on Asia.
 He is also CEO of PeplWorks, a predictive analytics start-up focused on labor markets and President at Versatile PhD.
 For over two decades he has represented client engagements and principal investments across global emerging markets through a range of research, analytics, strategy and M&A expertise.
 His firm has represented clients ranging from leading multinational to mid-market firms, start-ups, Universities and global investment funds.